-As a certified personal trainer, I've been asked a lot about my opinion on the best rice protein.
-It is a great protein choice, but not every rice protein is made with the best standards.
+As a certified personal trainer, I've been asked a lot about my opinion on the best rice protein powder.
+It is a great protein choice, but not every protein powder is made with the best standards.

-So, I took a couple of weeks with my team to test out and do research on the top rice protein products, so you can save time and money on doing it yourself.
+So, I took a couple of weeks with my team to test out and do research on the best rice protein powders, so you can save time and money on doing it yourself.